Geo-omics/WLE-Acidobacteria-Genomes/README.md

 The Databasefiles folder contains the 16S rRNA gene references used to recruite variable region amplicon reads.

 sum_blast_hits.sh tallies the Amplicon reads mapped to 16S references.

+Summed_16S_hits_by_organism.txt is the output of sum_blast_hits.sh

+sra_metadata.txt contains the information about each sample downloaded from SRA.